Fujio-Turner/sg-log-reader-demo/README.md

 }
  ```

 Let's Parse the log file.
-Run the command below in the dictory of the sg-log-reader download folder
+Run the command below in the directory of the sg-log-reader downloaded folder

 ```console
  # python3 sg-log-reader.py config.json